Robert Walpole: Maria Skerritt

-Prior to the death of his first wife Walpole took on a mistress, Maria Skerittt (d.1738), a fashionable socialite of wit and beauty, with an independent fortune of £30,000, the daughter and sole heiress of Thomas Skerittt (d.1738) (aliter Skerret, Skeritt, etc), a wealthy Irish merchant living in Dover Street, Mayfair, London.
+Prior to the death of his first wife Walpole took on a mistress, Maria Skeritt (d.
+1738), a fashionable socialite of wit and beauty, with an independent fortune of £30,000, the daughter and sole heiress of Thomas Skeritt (d.
+1738) (aliter Skerret, Skeritt, etc), a wealthy Irish merchant living in Dover Street, Mayfair, London.
 They had been living together openly in Richmond Park and Houghton Hall since before 1728, and married at some time before March 1738.
 She died on 4 June 1739 following a miscarriage.
 Walpole considered her "indispensable to his happiness", and her loss plunged him into a "deplorable and comfortless condition", which led to a severe illness.
 By Maria Skerritt he had one daughter, born before the marriage, but subsequently legitimated: